-But while the documents to which reference has been made expressly esta- Right conferred blished Mahomed Ali in the throne of the Carnatic, it is equally important to upon him and his observe that they as expressly conferred that right upon his descendants.
-It has descendants. been seen that the Company itself promoted the application to the Emperor for confirmation of the Nabob's right.
+But while the documents to which reference has been made expressly esta-Right conferred blished Mahomed Ali in the throne of the Carnatic, it is equally important to upon him and his observe that they as expressly conferred that right upon his descendants.
+It has descendants. been seen that the Company itself promoted the application to the Emperor for " confirmation of the Nabob's right.
 In the letter from the Directors to the Nabob, dated 1st June 1764, already quoted, they expressed their desire to manifest their friendship, "by endeavouring, as much as in us lies, to perpetuate the succession thereof in the direct line of your family."
-Accordingly, the Firmaund which was obtained bore expressly, as the above quotation from the Treaty of 1768 shows, that it was granted in favour of "the Nabob Wala Jah and his eldest son Meyen ul Mulck Omdut ul Omrah, and their heirs for ever;" while the Soubah agrees with the Nabob that he, and "after him his son Meyen ul Mulck, and their heirs in succession, shall enjoy for ever" the Government of the Carnatic.
+Accordingly, the Firmaund which was obtained, bore expressly, as the above quotation from the Treaty of 1768, shows, that it was granted in favour of "the Nabob Wolau Jah and his eldest son Meyen ul Mulck Omdut ul Omrah, and their heirs for ever;" while the Soubah agrees with the Nabob that he and "after him his son Meyen ul Mulek, and their heirs in succession, shall enjoy for ever" the government of the Carnatic.
 The grant so made in favour of the Nabob's descendants received the entire concurrence of the English power.
 His late Majesty George III., in a letter to the Nabob, dated 19th March 1771, expressed the Royal hope or wish: "We are satisfied that our friendship and protection to you and your posterity will descend through our successors from generation to generation."
-The Directors themselves employed terms even more explicit; for upon the 25th November 1775, they wrote to the President and Council at Fort St. George, "You are to secure to his Highness's children the government of the Carnatic in a just and lineal succession, according to the Firmaund from the Emperor Shah Allum and the Treaty of 1768, between the Company, the Soubah of the Deccan, and the Nabob.
+The Directors themselves employed terms even more explicit; for upon the 25th November 1775, they wrote to the President and Council at Fort St George, "you are to secure to his Highness' children the government of the Carnatic in a just and lineal succession, according to the Firmaund from the Emperor Shah Allum and the Treaty of 1768, between the Company, the Soubah of the Decan, and the Nabob.

-These acknowledgments and directions on the part of the Company were, no Alliance with doubt, dictated by the warmest feelings of friendship towards an eminent, constant, Nabob a political and important ally, but they may not have been without their political use.
-It necessity. is very true that the Company had at that time attained to considerable power in India, and particularly in the southern portion of the peninsula, and they had made the English name to be both feared and respected; but, at the same time, they had not attained to the position which they now occupy, of being the predominant power.
-They had many enemies among the native princes, and these princes were very powerful.
-It was, therefore, a matter of importance to cultivate and retain the friendship and alliance of the Nabob Wala Jah.
+These acknowledgments and directions on the part of the Company were, no doubt, dictated by the warmest feelings of friendship towards an eninent, constant, and important ally, but they may not have been without their political use.
+It is very true that the Company had at that time attained to consider-Alliance with Naable power in India, and particularly in the southern portion of the peninsula, bob a political neand they had made the English name to be both feared and respected.
+But, at cessity. the same time, they had not attained to the position which they now occupy, of being the predominant power.
+They had many enemies among the Native Princes, and these Princes were very powerful.
+It was, therefore, a matter of importance to cultivate and retain the friendship and alliance of the Nabob Wolau-Jah.
 It might be that his power alone could have made but feeble resistance of itself to the English forces; but he might have leagued himself with one of the great native powers; and had he done so, there were times when it might have occasioned the entire eradication of the English from the Carnatic.
-Fortunately for him, and, it may be said with some confidence, for the English Company, he maintained throughout his whole life the most cordial friendship and strictest alliance-an alliance which endured in his person for the remarkable length of half a century.
-It was accordingly as an esteemed friend and as a close ally that he was regarded by the
+Fortunately for him-and it may be said with some confidence, for the English Company-he maintained throughout his whole life the most cordial friendship and strictest alliance-an alliance which endured in his person for the remarkable length of half a century.
+It was, accordingly, as an esteemed friend and as a close ally, that he was regarded by the English Company.